Score Breakdown by Category

 API and business tiers are different.
 OpenAI states that data sent through the API, and through ChatGPT Enterprise and Team, is not used to train models by default.
 That is the opposite default from a free or Plus personal account, which is the gap most people miss.

-The biggest misunderstanding I see is people assuming "I pay for Plus, so my data is protected."
+A common misunderstanding is assuming "I pay for Plus, so my data is protected."
 Plus is still a consumer plan.
-As I read OpenAI's published terms, the meaningful protections sit in the business tiers.
-The table below summarizes my reading of those documents; confirm the current wording before you rely on any row.
+On an automated read of OpenAI's published terms, the meaningful protections sit in the business tiers.
+The table below summarizes that reading; confirm the current wording before you rely on any row.

 | Dimension | Free / Plus (consumer) | Team / Enterprise / API (business) |